gitpan/Ogre/README.txt

   pkg-config --libs OGRE
   pkg-config --cflags OGRE
+  pkg-config --modversion OGRE

+This latter should say at least 1.4.3.

 The C++ compiler used by default is `g++`, but you can specify a different C++ compiler by setting the CXX environmental variable.
 Anything more,